 The frigid tone of the evening was much commented upon in press reports.
 One journalist hilariously criticised the absence of “the laughing, warming sunshine of true German poetry” (because who doesn’t associate German poetry with laughter, warmth and sunshine?).
 Another dismissed Ball’s address as a “schoolboy prank”.
 However there was also sympathetic commentary, one writer stating that the “words, phrases, scraps of conversation, snippets of poetry, anecdotes, mockery, hatred, doubt, compulsion” which made up Ball’s eulogy were “the only way to talk about Leybold”.
 The poet later found a place in the diverse pantheon of Dada’s antecedents, from Arthur Cravan right back to the Marquis de Sade.

 The evening’s most significant outcome was Ball and Huelsenbeck’s “Literary Manifesto” which was included with the programme.
 Spitting with derision, provocation, neologisms, this is a rallying cry for Dada in all but name.
-It lashes out at numerous literary notables of the day, even Kurt Hiller, who was on the same bill (and who, incidentally, was an early gay rights activist and coined the term “Expressionism”).
+It lashes out at numerous literary notables of the day, even Kurt Hiller, who was on the same bill (incidentally also an early gay rights activist).
 The manifesto is filled with the type of terse, caustic statements of intent which would later define Dada:

 We want: to provoke, to overturn, to bluff, to torment, to tickle to death, confused, without context, to be daredevils and negationists.

 We are not naive enough to believe in progress.